matomo-org/developer-documentation/docs/getting-started-part-3.md

 #### Internationalizing report column headers

-Since we already use translation tokens in the `MyPlugin::$availableDimensionsForAggregation` field, and the column headers are set using the same data, all we have to do is use `MyPlugin::getAvailableDimensionsForAggregation` in the **getLastVisitsByDimension** controller method:
+Since we already use translation tokens in the `MyPlugin::$availableDimensionsForAggregation` field, and the column headers are set using the same data, all we have to do is use `MyPlugin::getAvailableDimensionsForAggregation` in the **configureView** report method:

     $columnTranslations = MyPlugin::getAvailableDimensionsForAggregation();
     $columnLabel = $columnTranslations[$columnToAggregate];